 What to do if you’re swept away by a current during scuba diving?

-But with a few considerations, getting caught in a current doesn’t have be a catastrophe.
+But with a few considerations, getting caught in a current doesn’t have to be a catastrophe.

 First off, it is important to remember that you should only dive in conditions you’re comfortable diving in.

-And if a given dive site has a strong current, they it may be worth considering finding an alternate site.
-Or postponing the dive to another day with better conditions (unless you’re specifically doing a drift dive, of course).
+If a dive site has a strong current then it might be worth finding an alternate dive site.
+Or postponing the dive to another day with better conditions unless you’re specifically doing a drift dive.

 However, sometimes, currents can pick up suddenly and you find yourself diving in current, and in those instances, it helps to know what to do.

 Water can be put into motion by many different things, such as wave activity, differences in salinity and/or temperature, and wind.